-Now, everybody knows about the beauty and perfection of a Japanese garden and at Shukkeien, all this is to be found.
+Now, everybody knows about the beauty and perfection of a Japanese garden and you’ll find all this at Shukkeien.

-Shukkeien translates to miniature garden, and it actually seems that vast greeneries were shrunk into a model of a landscape: There are mountains and valleys, forests and bushes, a pond and many scenic bridges.
+Shukkeien translates to miniature garden.
+It actually looks as if that vast greeneries were shrunk into a model of a landscape.
+There are mountains and valleys, forests and bushes, a pond, and many scenic bridges.
 By thorough cultivation, the garden mimics a variety of scenic formations.

-In 1940, the Asano family donated Shukkeien to Hiroshima prefecture and the garden was open to the public.
+In 1940, the Asano family donated Shukkeien to Hiroshima prefecture.
+Then, the garden was open to the public.

 During the nuclear raid, obviously, also Shukkeien was damaged.
 It then became a refuge for the war victims.